 Try a piece of toast from an artisanal bread with just some olive oil.
 You can add crushed tomato paste and salt or Iberico ham (in Catalonia Pan tumaca).

 Moreover, we never throw away the previous day’s bread.
 Mediterranean diets emphasize re-using leftover food to create delicious dishes such is the case with migas de pastor, breadcrumbs traditional eaten by shepherds, but now considered a delicacy that you can found in restaurants.
-During Easter, make torrijas (a sweet like French toast ).
+This is also the case of torrijas a sweet like French toast make during Easter.
 You can also use the hard bread crumbs for the famous croquetas (and use the leftover meat from the cocido).

 Breadsticks (we call them “picos”) are a cool paring with cheese or Iberico ham to share with family or friends.
 You can widely eat them especially in the South of Spain.
 They are made with extra-virgin olive oil, sesame seeds, wheat flour, and salt.
 A crunchy and fun bite!